jurihock/wurly/README.md

-Wurly is a web tool which extracts [search params](https://url.spec.whatwg.org/#urlsearchparams) from the specified URL.
+Wurly is a web tool which extracts the [query string](https://en.wikipedia.org/wiki/Query_string) from the specified URL.

 Use one of the following links below if you wanna try it now: